medic/cht-core/README.md

 # kujua-api

-Node server to support kujua-lite.
+Node server to support Medic Mobile.

 Currently supports auditing by proxying requests to CouchDB and updating the audit history where required.